maua-maua-maua/GLIDE/README.md

+A version of the GLIDE codebase with some changes by @Penguin-jpg

 # GLIDE

 This is the official codebase for running the small, filtered-data GLIDE model from [GLIDE: Towards Photorealistic Image Generation and Editing with Text-Guided Diffusion Models](https://arxiv.org/abs/2112.10741).